Luca Bertini (1979) lives and works.

 Or I.IAR, a radio conspiracy message generator, but for no one to listen.

-He exposed - among others - at New York Gallery - ISE foundation (US), at Sonar ‘06 (ES), at Audio Relays in Lafayette (US), at Expò de Mulhouse (FR), at GAMeC - Galleria d’Arte Moderna e Contemporanea di Bergamo (IT), at Peam - Pescara Electronic Artists meeting (IT), at Pianissimo Gallery (IT), at Edith-Ruß-Haus für Medienkunst, Oldemburg (DE).
+Ars Electronica (AT); Sonar ‘07 (ES); Audio Relays in Lafayette (US); Expò de Mulhouse (FR); GAMeC - Galleria d’Arte Moderna e Contemporanea di Bergamo (IT); Peam - Pescara Electronic Artists meeting (IT); Pianissimo Gallery (IT); Edith-Ruß-Haus für Medienkunst, Oldemburg (DE).